 Each third-cycle course concludes with a written or oral examination.
 The examination can receive one of the following grades: Pass or Fail.
 The grade shall be determined by a teacher specially nominated by the head of subject (the examiner).
-The following categories of teachers may be appointed as an examiner in third-cycle education: Professor, associate professor and, in exceptional cases, permanently-employed senior lecturers.
-The supervisory staff includes professors and doctors who are permanently employed.
+The following categories of teachers may be appointed as an examiner in third-cycle education: Professor and permanently-employed associate professors and senior lecturers.
+The same teaching categories are included in the subject's supervisory staff.

 A doctoral student who has completed third-cycle courses at another unit at the university may, after admission, request a credit transfer for these after approval by the subject's head of third-cycle studies and after consultation with their supervisors.
 The same applies to courses offered at the university or courses organised at another faculty at another HEI.
-Credit transfer for courses shall be approved by the subject's head of third-cycle studies and validated by the body/bodies decided by the Faculty Board.
+Credit transfer for courses shall be approved by the subject's head of third-cycle studies validated by the body/bodies decided by the Faculty Board.